BedlingtonStation PrimarySchool

 The school has data on its composition broken down by year group, ethnicity and gender, and by proficiency in English.

 The school has a very low number of ethnic minority children and most families are White British.
 There are very few children whose first language is not English.
-The largest ethnic group is White - British at (97.8%) followed by Pakistani (0.9%), Black Caribbean (0.4%) and any other mixed background (0.4%) Fewer than 10 children are from Black, Minority, Ethnic (BME) backgrounds and 1 child speaks English as their second language.
+The largest ethnic group is White - British at (97.1%) followed by Black Caribbean (1.3%), Pakistani (0.8%), Black African (0.4%) and any other mixed background (0.4%).
+Fewer than 10 children are from Black, Minority, Ethnic (BME) backgrounds and 4 children speak English as their second language.
 There are no current trends in underachievement for these pupils.

 The school is situated in an area that has a high level of deprivation and the school is within the highest 20% of schools for deprivation and access to free school meals (ranked 6144 out of 32,844 where 1 is the most deprived).
-The proportion of children classed as disadvantaged is currently 32.3% (65 out of 201 pupils in Reception to Year 6) compared to the national figure of 25%.
+43.8% of our children, from Reception to Y6 are classed as disadvantaged compared to the National average of 25.9%.
 On average, disadvantaged children have a lower attainment than non-disadvantaged and the school works hard to minimise this gap including its use of Pupil Premium funding.

 The school has data on its composition broken down by types of impairment and special educational need.

 The school has a higher than average proportion of children with Special Education Needs.
-21.7% (49 out of 226 pupils) compared to the national figure of 13%.
-2.7% (6 out of 226) of the pupils have an EHCP (Education Health and Care Plan) compared to the National of 2.3% , Our school has clear protocols and targeted provision to support these pupils.
-Our SENCO role is shared by two members of staff: One teacher monitors, supports and delivers interventions for this group, and the other is responsible for liaison.
-Further staff also deliver targeted interventions to this group.
+29.2% (66 out of 226 pupils) compared to the national figure of 13%.
+5.26% (14 out of 226) of the pupils have an EHCP (Education Health and Care Plan) compared to the National of 2.3% , Our school has clear protocols and targeted provision to support these pupils.
+Our SENCO oversees support while further staff deliver targeted interventions to this group.

 Provision plans are in place for all SEND pupils.
 Provision mapping enables us to illustrate and map the interventions a child has had, the expenditure of the targeted interventions, and their impact on attainment.